-Child Life Specialist (Minnesota)
+Child Life Specialist Internship (Minnesota)

-- Work with Mayo Clinic nurses, child life specialists, physicians, social workers, chaplains and other allied health professionals in an atmosphere of respect for each professional's role.
+- Work with Mayo Clinic nurses, child life specialists, physicians, social workers, chaplains and other allied health professionals in an atmosphere of respect for each professional's role

-- Serve a large, diverse patient population with common and uncommon medical conditions.
+- Serve a large, diverse patient population with common and uncommon medical conditions

-Patients are evaluated based on information from standard assessments, observations, medical records, and discussions with medical staff and family members and the patient.
-Child life specialists may instruct patients in relaxation techniques, and other coping skills as they prepare for medical tests and procedures.
+Patients are evaluated based on information from standard assessments, observations, medical records, and discussions with medical staff, family members and the patient.
+Child life specialists may instruct patients in relaxation techniques and other coping skills as they prepare for medical tests and procedures.
 Child life specialists also direct planned and spontaneous play activities with and for pediatric patients.

-The Mayo Clinic campus in Rochester comprises an extensive outpatient complex, two hospitals and research and education facilities.
-Mayo Clinic, which also includes campuses in Arizona and Florida, is among the largest, most advanced medical centers in the world.
+The Mayo Clinic campus in Rochester includes an extensive outpatient complex, Mayo Clinic Hospital — Rochester, and substantial research and education facilities.
+Mayo Clinic, which also has campuses in Arizona and Florida, is among the largest, most advanced medical centers in the world.

 Graduation and certification

 Students receive a degree from their college or university commensurate with their didactic and clinical training.

 Graduates then must schedule and complete their certification exam through the Child Life Council (CLC).
 It is recommended that you successfully pass this certification examination before or within the first year after you begin work as an entry-level child life specialist.

 For the majority of the internship, your learning schedule includes eight-hour days, five days a week.
 While the regular workweek is usually 40 hours, additional projects, patient activities and homework are assigned.
 Some weekend hours also may be included in your schedule.